swissup/swissup.github.io/m2/extensions/highlight/widgets/index.md

 Swissup\Highlight\Block\ProductList\Popular         | Most viewed products.
 Calculation is based on `Magento Reports` data Swissup\Highlight\Block\ProductList\Bestsellers     | Most sellable products.
 Calculation is based on `Magento Sales` data Swissup\Highlight\Block\ProductList\All             | All visible products.
 Usefull to manually filter products Swissup\Highlight\Block\ProductList\Attribute\Date  | Products filtered by any `date` attribute.
-Attribute value is compared with current date
+Attribute value is compared with current date.
+Attribute used for this widget requires to have option **"Use in Product Listing" enabled** (tab "Storefront Properties" in edit attribuye interface).
 Swissup\Highlight\Block\ProductList\Attribute\Yesno | Products filtered by any `yes/no` attribute.
-Products with enabled attribute are returned
+Products with enabled attribute are returned.
+Attribute used for this widget requires to have option **"Use in Product Listing" enabled** (tab "Storefront Properties" in edit attribuye interface).

 ### Contents